It is my first battleship kit. I built it in November 2014.

 Kagero was disabled by a naval mine in the Gulf of Kula Western Solomon Islands on May 8, 1943.
 Then she was attacked by Allied aircraft and sank southwest of Rendova.

 It is a considerably small warship.
-The antenna lines are metal wire of 0.07mm in diameter.
+The antenna lines are a metal wire of 0.07mm in diameter.
 It’s my first time, so this model is a trial for lining the metal wire.
 Very interesting work.
-It became very real looking model….
+It became a very real looking model…

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.